ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 support concurrent retrieval of multiple resources such as "my- network-map" and "my-routingcost-map" using multiple HTTP/2 streams.

-The resource "update-my-costs-tips" provides an ALTO TIPS based connection, and this is indicated by the media-type "application/ alto-tips+json".
+The resource "update-my-costs-tips" provides an ALTO TIPS service, and this is indicated by the media-type "application/ alto-tips+json".

-# TIPS Open/Close
+# TIPS Management

 Upon request, a server sends a TIPS view to a client.
-This TIPS view may be created at the time of the request or may already exist (either because another client has an active connection to a TIPS view for the same requested network resource or because the server perpetually maintains a TIPS view for an often-requested resource).
-The server MAY keep track of which clients have an active connection to each TIPS view to determine whether or not it should delete a TIPS view and its corresponding updates graph and associated data.
+This TIPS view may be created at the time of the request or may already exist (either because another client has already created a TIPS view for the same requested network resource or because the server perpetually maintains a TIPS view for an often-requested resource).
+The server MAY keep track of which clients are subscribing to each TIPS view to determine whether or not it should delete a TIPS view and its corresponding updates graph and associated data.

 ## Open Request {#open-req}